 Specific cells in a nucleus of the brain known as the Substantia Nigra, and in the lining of the colon, now being called the "second brain", are destroyed by certain unknown toxins causing a depletion of dopamine.
 Medical treatment is directed at replacing this neurotransmitter; in the early stages there is symptomatic relief but long term the pernicious progress of the motor and intellectual disability continues.

 Scientists reporting in Curr Pharm Des report that there are several studies showing that curcumin, because of its ability to cross the blood-brain barrier, and gain direct access to those cells that synthesise dopamine, does have neuroprotective properties.

-Osteoarthritis of the knee is the fourth leading cause of disability; the weight bearing joints are increasingly at risk in an obese population.
+Osteoarthritis of the knee is the fourth leading cause of disability; the weight-bearing joints are increasingly at risk in an obese population.
 Hips and feet are thus also highly prone.
+Does turmeric help?

 In the early stages, short term use of non-steroidal anti-inflammatory drugs is effective in pain control but long term use has serious side-effects.
 There is increasing interest in the use of herbs and spices in the management of well-being, so researchers decided to compare the effectiveness of curcumin, the active ingredient in turmeric, with diclofenac, a commonly prescribed NSAID for arthritis of the knee.

 In this blinded study, 149 patients with no history of stomach ulcers were divided into two groups, one receiving curcumin and the other diclofenac.
 After 28 days they found that the two groups responded equally well in terms of pain and disability.